NeuCLIR/download-collection/README.md

 # NeuCLIR Collection 2022

+**If you are registered as a participant of the TREC NeuCLIR Track 2022, you can access the downloaded collection [here](https://livejohnshopkins-my.sharepoint.com/:u:/g/personal/dlawrie1_jh_edu/EZ3YNnFccslJi3aq94cUMVkB6tLVZxyLSeOkk46vGqqcOg?e=uk4oZN) with password provided on the TREC website.**

 This repository contains the scripts for downloading and validating scripts for the documents.
 Document ids are stored in `resource/{lang}/ids.*.jsonl.gz`